Eric-Chung-0511/Learning-Record/Data Science Projects/VisionScout/README.md

 * **Understanding the Vibe with CLIP:** This is where Vision Scout truly shines. **CLIP** grasps the image's overall meaning by comparing it to descriptions covering everything from 'city street' vs 'living room' to 'daytime clear' vs 'neon night', understanding context objects alone can't provide.
 It's also employed for zero-shot landmark recognition, identifying famous locations and architectural features that might not be caught by standard object detection.

-* **Smarter Scene Classification (Multi-Modal Fusion):** Vision Scout intelligently **combines** YOLOv8's object data, CLIP's contextual understanding, and Places365's scene classification through dynamic weight fusion.
+* **Smarter Scene Classification (Multi-Modal Fusion):** Vision Scout intelligently **combines** YOLO 11's object data, CLIP's contextual understanding, and Places365's scene classification through dynamic weight fusion.
 This *hybrid scoring* improves scene identification by cleverly weighting evidence—leaning more on YOLO for object-defined scenes (like kitchens) and more on CLIP for atmosphere-defined scenes (like night markets), while using Places365 as the foundational environmental context.

 * **Telling the Story - Rich & Refined Descriptions with LLM:** Instead of just a list, the `EnhancedSceneDescriber` crafts an initial detailed narrative.
 Then, the **`LLMEnhancer` (powered by Llama 3.2)** takes this further, refining the story for superior fluency and contextual depth.
 It weaves together the scene type, objects, lighting, viewpoint, functional zones, and even cultural hints into a highly readable and insightful paragraph, ensuring factual consistency with the visual evidence.